EthACKdotOrg/nexus4-iptables/README.md

 setting INPUT, OUTPUT and FORWARD chains policy to "DROP", and flushing all what may have been added.

 Once it's done, it will fork a second script.
 This one will wait 30 seconds before being really called.
-It will then do some magic with NAT table, forcing requests for each app you defined in "iptables" file to go through Orbot TransProxy (default port: 9040).
+It will then do some magic with NAT table, forcing requests for each app you defined in "applist" file to go through Orbot TransProxy (default port: 9040).
 It will also force DNS queries through Orbot DNS Listened (default: 5400)